 To grasp the relationship between MAP activism and pedophiles receiving support, it is vital to understand what support for MAPs involves.
 Contrary to popular belief, effective support is not aimed at reducing or eliminating attractions, as conversion therapy is widely considered harmful and ineffective.

 Instead, experts recommend that therapy and other forms of support for MAPs focus on encouraging self-acceptance, which can help reduce common mental health issues in MAPs, such as anxiety and depression.
-The high rates of these and similar issues among MAPs are likely the result of stigma, according to research.
+According to research, the high rates of these and similar issues among MAPs are likely the result of stigma.
 In rare cases where a MAP is at risk of committing a sexual offense, therapy can also address concerns about acting on attractions.

-Despite widespread misconceptions, the idea that most MAPs do not want support has long been disproven.
+The idea that most MAPs do not want support has long been disproven.
 A 2011 survey found that 58% of MAPs wanted professional support but could not receive it, usually due to stigma.
-Add the MAPs who were able to access professional support and those that instead pursued peer support or self-help, and it's clear that the vast majority of MAPs are interested in receiving support.
+Add the MAPs who were able to access professional support and those who instead pursued peer support or self-help, and it's clear that the vast majority of MAPs are interested in receiving support.

 Impact of the MAP movement